Clarence Scott

-Clarence Scott (born April 9, 1949) is a former American football safety who played 13 seasons in the NFL from 1971 to 1983 for the Cleveland Browns.
+Clarence Raymond Scott Jr. (born April 9, 1949) is an American former professional football player who was a safety for 13 seasons with the Cleveland Browns in the National Football League (NFL) from 1971 to 1983.
+He played college football for the Kansas State Wildcats.

-High school career
+Early life

 Scott was raised in Decatur, Georgia and attended the former African-American school Trinity High School in Decatur.
 As a junior in 1965, Scott helped Trinity to a state title.

 College career

 Scott played college football at Kansas State University, where he was named an All-American following the 1970 season.

 Professional career

-He was the first defensive back selected in the 1971 NFL Draft at 14th in the first round by the Browns.
+He was the first defensive back selected in the 1971 NFL draft at 14th in the first round by the Browns.
 He proved to be a steady presence with the Browns, earning Pro Bowl honors in 1973, a season in which he had five interceptions for 71 yards and one touchdown.

-Personal life

-He now resides in the Metro-Atlanta Area with his wife of 16 years, Eleanor.
-Scott has three grown children from a previous marriage, one son and two daughters, and four grandchildren.
-As for hobbies, Clarence and Eleanor like to travel, and Clarence enjoys working out and playing basketball.